LogtalkDotOrg/logtalk3/manuals/_sources/userman/reflection.rst.txt

 ==========

 Logtalk provides support for both *structural* and *behavioral* reflection.
-Structural reflection supports computations over an application structure while behavioral reflection computations over what an application does while running.
+Structural reflection supports computations over an application structure.
+Behavioral reflection supports computations over what an application does while running.
 The structural and behavioral reflection APIs are used by all the :doc:`developer tools <../devtools/index>`, which are regular applications.